 self-report measure of delinquency, using three years of data from the Monitoring the

-strengths and weaknesses of alternative strategies for developing self-report instruments,
+informative about the strengths and weaknesses of alternative strategies for developing

 - (New York: Oxford University Press, 1980) by Harold E. Pepinsky.